Indigenous Arts Grants Program

 Residency

-To apply for any of the grants, you must have a PEI address as your primary residence for a minimum of twelve consecutive months.
+To apply for any of the grants, you must be a resident of Prince Edward Island and have maintained this as your primary residence for a minimum of twelve consecutive months prior to the date of application.
 Artists on extended travel for their work are still considered PEI residents, but those who move their primary residence to another province or country within the twelve consecutive months previous to the application deadline are not eligible.

 Groups or bands must have a majority of members be residents of PEI.